-• The sale of a share in another company, the liquidation of another company, or the reduction of another company’s capital under certain circumstances.
+• the sale of a share in another company, the liquidation of another company, or the reduction of another company’s capital under certain circumstances.

 Low Taxation

-A low rate of taxation within the meaning of the Foreign Tax Act exists if the income of the foreign company is subject to a burden from taxes on income of less than 15 % unless this results from an offset against income from other sources.
-Where taxes on income of at least 15 % are owed de jure, but are not levied in fact, the definition of low taxation is also fulfilled.
+A low rate of taxation within the meaning of the Foreign Tax Act exists if the income of the foreign company is subject to the burden of tax on income of less than 15 percent, unless this results from an offset against income from other sources.
+Where taxes on income of at least 15 percent are owed de jure, but are not levied in fact, the definition of low taxation is also fulfilled.

 Escape for EU Companies

-Following the decision in Marks & Spencer made by the European Court of Justice, the German legislator has had to amend its controlled foreign companies’ regime and implement an escape rule for European companies.
-According to the now applicable Foreign Tax act regulation a company with its registered office or management in a Member State of the European Union or in a treaty country of the EEA Agreement is not an intermediary company with respect to income for which resident taxpayers holding predominately ownership interests in the company prove that insofar the company carries on genuine economic activity in the country in question.
+Following the decision in Marks & Spencer made by the European Court of Justice, the German legislature had to amend its rules regarding controlled foreign companies in order to allow for an “escape rule” for European companies.
+According to the current Foreign Tax Act regulations, a company with its registered office or management in a Member State of the European Union or in a treaty country of the European Economic Area Agreement (the EEA Agreement) is not an intermediary company.
+This is with respect to income for which resident taxpayers hold majority ownership interests in the said company insofar as the company carries out genuine economic activities in the country in question.

-A further requirement is that the Federal Republic of Germany and the country in question provide each other – pursuant to Council Directive 77/799/EEC of 19 December 1977 concerning mutual assistance by the competent authorities of the Member States in the field of direct taxation and value-added taxation, or pursuant to a comparable bilateral or multilateral agreement – with the information that is necessary to carry out the taxation.
+A further requirement is that the Federal Republic of Germany and the country in question provide each other with necessary information to carry out taxation.
+This is pursuant to Council Directive 77/799/EEC of 19 December 1977, concerning mutual assistance by the competent authorities of Member States in the field of direct taxation and value added taxation, or pursuant to a comparable bilateral or multilateral agreement.

-The escape clause does not apply for income of a lower tier company that is attributable to that company if the lower tier company has neither its registered office nor its management in a Member State of the European Union or a treaty country of the EEA Agreement.
+The escape clause does not apply for income of a lower tier company that is attributable to that company if neither its registered office nor its management are situated in a Member State of the European Union or a treaty country of the EEA Agreement.
 The same exclusion applies with respect to intermediary income attributable to a permanent establishment of the company that is located outside the European Union or a treaty country of the EEA Agreement.

-The core requirements of this escape clause are that the registered office or management of the foreign con-trolled company is in a Member State of the European Union or an EEA country and provided that the company carries on genuine economic activity in the country in question.
+The core requirements of this escape clause are that the registered office or management of the foreign controlled company is situated in a Member State of the European Union or an EEA country and the company carries on genuine economic activity in the country in question.

-Determination of Tax base
+Determination of a Tax Base

-The taxable passive income is taxed at the level of the resident taxpayer in the amount that results after deduction of the taxes levied against the foreign company on this income and on the property underlying this income, so-called imputed income amount.
-To the extent the taxes to be deducted have not yet been paid at the time at which the income is deemed to have been received, they shall be deducted from the taxable income only in the years in which they are paid.
+Taxable passive income is taxed at the level of the resident taxpayer.
+The imputed income amount is the amount that results after deduction of taxes levied against the foreign company on this income and on the property underlying this income.
+To the extent that the taxes to be deducted have not yet been paid at the time at which the income is deemed to have been received, the taxes will be deducted from the taxable income in the years in which they are paid.
 If the resulting amount is negative, no income is imputed.

 The imputed income amount constitutes dividend income and is deemed to have been received immediately within the foreign company’s relevant financial year.
-The dividend is taxed according to the normal tax rules in Germany, but without any benefits that are usually associated with dividend income.
+The dividend is taxed according to normal tax rules in Germany, but without any benefits that are usually associated with dividend income.